dotnet/csharpstandard/standard/classes.md

 ##### 15.6.2.3.1 General

-Any input parameter, output parameter, or reference parameter is also a ***by-reference parameter***.
+Input, output, and reference parameters are ***by-reference parameter***s.
 A by-reference parameter is a local reference variable ([§9.7](variables.md#97-reference-variables-and-returns)); the initial referent is obtained from the corresponding argument supplied in the method invocation.

 > *Note*: The referent of a by-reference parameter can be changed using the ref assignment (`= ref`) operator.